National Hispanic Heritage Month: Why Our Economy Would Crumble Without Latinos

 The median household income for a Latino is $37,759.
 Fifteen percent of that amount, roughly $5,660, goes back to the U.S. government in the form of tax returns each year.

-In 2011 there were 10.7 million Hispanic family households in the United States, and Latinos are expected to account for 40 percent, or 5 million, of the estimated 12-14 million new households within the next decade.
+In 2011 there were 10.7 million Hispanic family households in the United States, and Latinos are expected to account for 40 percent, or 5 million, of the estimated 12 to 14 million new households within the next decade.
 This places the Latino population at the forefront as a growing U.S. taxpayer base.

 A report from the Center for American Progress also stated that unauthorized immigrants — 76 percent of which are Hispanic — paid $11.2 billion in state and local taxes in 2012.